-Your download speed is looking a little slow, huh?
+Your download speed is looking a little slow, hey?

 Before you start to worry, ask yourself: Am I actually experiencing slow speeds?
 Or are the results just lower than I expected?

-If you actually notice slow performance, check out our article on slow Wi-Fi speeds.
+If you actually notice slow performance, take a look at our article on slow Wi-Fi speeds.

-- Make sure the slow result wasn’t a one-time thing.
+- Make sure that the slow result wasn’t a one-time thing.
 Try running a network check again.

-Slow results can be caused by congestion on your ISP’s network or on the Internet, which are most crowded during peak hours like dinnertime.
+Slow results can be caused by congestion on your ISP’s network or on the Internet, which are most crowded during peak hours such as dinner time.
 When networks get crowded, data gets slowed down, like cars in a traffic jam.

 - Turn off priority device.
-Priority device reserves bandwidth for the prioritized device and will result in slower network check results.
+Priority device reserves bandwidth for the prioritised device and will result in slower network check results.

 How we calculate download speed